Joecstarr/thesis/sections/introduction/intuit_knot_theory.md

 ````

 These closed knots are what are called "mathematical knots" and our
-experimentation may conjure some questions, perhaps the two most obvious
+experimentation may conjure some questions, perhaps the three most obvious
-questions being "What knots can I make?" and "How do I tell two knots I make
+questions being "How do I systematically construct knots?", "How do I tell two
+knots I make apart?", and "How many knots can I write down?".
+Attempting to
-apart?".
-Attempting to answer these two questions, even just in part or with
+answer these questions, even just in part or with restrictions, is the bread
-restrictions, is the bread and butter of knot theory and the focus of the rest
+and butter of knot theory and the focus of the rest of this thesis.
+Some great
-of this thesis.
-Some great texts for continued reading on knot theory in order
+texts for continued reading on knot theory in order of accessibility are: The
-of accessibility are: The Knot Book: An Elementary Introduction to the
+Knot Book: An Elementary Introduction to the Mathematical Theory of Knots by
-Mathematical Theory of Knots by Adams [@adamsKnotBookElementary2004], LinKnot:
+Adams [@adamsKnotBookElementary2004], LinKnot: Knot Theory by Computer by
-Knot Theory by Computer by Sazdanovic [@jablanLinKnotKnotTheory2007], Knots and
+Sazdanovic [@jablanLinKnotKnotTheory2007], Knots and Links by Rolfsen
-Links by Rolfsen [@rolfsenKnotsLinks2003], and An Introduction to Knot Theory by
+[@rolfsenKnotsLinks2003], and An Introduction to Knot Theory by Lickerish
-Lickerish [@lickorishIntroductionKnotTheory1997].
-The remainder of this thesis
+[@lickorishIntroductionKnotTheory1997].
+The remainder of this thesis quickly
-quickly exchanges the idea of a knot for that of a tangle, introduced by Conway
+exchanges the idea of a knot for that of a tangle, introduced by Conway
 [@conwayEnumerationKnotsLinks1970].
 To build a tangle from a knot, we take what
 we've developed and follow the recipe (as seen in @fig-intro-tangle_maker):